gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Hm?"

 "Back in the library.
 You said people were going up to Forecastle just in case."

 "Oh, that."
 Her father shrugged.
 "I don't know.
 People got to talking about Vaszlav's last visit, and how they'd all wanted something he didn't have, and, well, it just seemed like a good idea to get to the market and pick up a few things."

 "Oh.
 Are maere and Queçenne coming too?"

 Laeuc shook his head.
 "I don't think Queçenne feels up to it right now."

 They walked the rest of the way home in silence.
 As they rounded the big bend in Slip Street, Erileine caught sight of Niquolas emptying a compost bucket in his family's back yard.
 She raised a hand to wave, but Niquolas turned away and pretended not to see her.

 After dinner was over and she had scraped the dishes clean, Erileine went up to her room and slid under his quilt.
-She lay there for a moment looking---really looking---at her room for the first time she could remember.
+She lay there for a moment looking–really looking–at her room for the first time she could remember.
 The wood-and-leather toys on the shelf by the window seemed to have shrunk.
 Maybe her mother was right: maybe it was time to pass them on to someone else.

 She tossed and turned for hours.
 When sleep finally came, it brought a new nightmare.
 This time, Fraederiq and Niquolas were dangling her out the upstairs back window at Mamaere Mayeule's.
 One boy held each of her legs; each time she tried to grab the window sill, they relaxed their grip for a moment, making her whimper with terror.
 It had actually happened, a year or so ago.
 Niquolas had eventually said he was tired of the game, and insisted that they pull her in.
 In her dream, though, Erileine was hanging over the edge of the mountain.

 She woke with a small cry.
 Dizzy with sweat, she fixed her eyes on her dayglass night light and waited for dawn.

 ---

 Greensday, Peridot 14^th^.
 Starboard Town woke to discover that the mountain had sped up during the night.
 The steady half-gallop-an-hour breeze of its passage had had become a steady wind that blew people's hair back, rattled doors, and made chickens restless in their coops.
 Branches rustled against each other nervously, while overhead, the town's kites jerked on their strings as if trying to escape.

 For the people gathering in front of Mamaere Mayeule's, the mountain speeding up somehow felt worse than it changing direction.
 The steady whisper of the wind flying past it had been part of their lives from the day they were born.
 Now it seemed to be saying, "Trouble is on his way."

 "It ain't right," Donaien said to Armaend, staring out their kitchen window, the morning's chai cooling in a pot on the table between them.

 Armaend shook his head.
 "Ain't right at all."
 He stirred some honey into his mug and drained it in one noisy gulp.
 "Come on.
 Time to go."

 Erileine and her father were almost the last ones to arrive.
 Saedanne had spotted a stain on Laeuc's shirt too faint to be seen by male eyes and insisted that he change.
 And while your father's doing that, Erileine, can't you please comb your hair?
 Yes, I know you're going to be wearing a hat all day, what has that got to do with it?
-Honestly...
+Honestly…

 "There's Razi," Erileine said.
 "Can we walk with him?"

 "Sure."
 Laeuc nodded hellos to his friends, some as fresh as he was, others, like the bosun, bleary-eyed and grumpy.

 Forecastle was only four gallops for Jack the parrot, but the narrow track that connected it to Starboard Town was as twisted as an arthritic snake.
 It would take the Starboard Towners most of the day to get to Forecastle; they would have only a couple of hours in the market before the sun set, then another hour or two the next day before starting the return journey.

 "Right," the bosun said loudly.
 "Those coming, let's be off.
 The rest of you, don't get into any trouble while I'm not here to enjoy it."
-With no more ceremony than that, he shouldered his pack and set off.
+He waved his arm as if sweeping a herd of goats into a pen.

-It seemed to Erileine as though everyone who wasn't actually going was up to see the travelers leave.
+It seemed to Erileine as though everyone who wasn't actually going was up to see the travellers leave.
 Seized by sudden misgivings, a few people pulled on boots and coats, kissed their husbands or wives goodbye, and joined the flock trailing after the bosun.

 Standing in his doorway, Gaeston watched them go by impassively.
 Laeuc waved and said good morning, but Gaeston made no reply.
 From the look of his hair and clothes, he hadn't washed since his son's funeral; the dark green bottle in his hand could have been half full or half empty.
 He watched the little parade go by, then went back inside to his lonely anger.

+The bosun counted them off as they walked past him at the top of Slip Street.
+"Twenty five, twenty six, twenty seven…  Twenty seven."
+He turned to Vurt, who was standing beside with a hot mug of tea in his hand.

+"I'll keep an eye on everything while you're gone," the old man said.

+"Thanks."
+The bosun hesitated.
+"And one more thing.
+That, um, ladder of yours.
+Think you could get it put back together?"

+Vurt's face went blank.
+"Didn't know you knew about that."

+The bosun smiled.
+"Whole town knows about it."
+Vurt's "ladder" was a chain of climbing anchors, cleverly concealed loops of rope, and sturdy bamboo rungs that ran from his verandah down to the base of the mountain.
+A goat couldn't have climbed it, but a man could–even a one-legged man, if he was patient and careful, and as a matter of principle didn't want to pay the captain's duty on a pack full of Bantangui spices.
+Each time the mountain berthed, Vurt reassembled the top fifty strides of his private connection to the world below and visited like-minded businessmen on the ground below.

+Vurt nodded.
+"I can do that."
+The bosun clapped him on the shoulder and hurried to catch up with his travelling companions.
+Vurt slurped his tea.
+He had first built the ladder years ago.
+He told himself that he did it to set a little aside for his grandchildren.
+Only on the darkest nights, when he missed his long-gone wife the most, did he admit to himself that it was because he'd never really believed a mountain could fly.

-Half a gallop out of town, past the last beanfield, conversation died as Forecastle Road climbed a dark shoulder of granite to the town's upper goat pasture.
+A hundred strides past the last beanfield, conversation died as Forecastle Road climbed a dark shoulder of granite to the town's upper goat pasture.
 A pair of red-billed steelbirds kept pace with them for a time, clacking their beaks to warn the Avauntois away from their nest.
-Boot soles clomped on stone while the wind slipped cold fingers down the travelers' collars, toying with their scarves and rustling the branches around them.
+Boot soles clomped on stone while the wind slipped cold fingers down the travellers' collars, toying with their scarves and rustling the branches around them.

 Erileine was sweating by the time they reached the pasture.
 Pine branches woven through sturdy uprights closed off two of its sides.
 Goats bleated behind the prickly wall, their brown and white coats half-visible through the barrier.
 The cliff that formed the pasture's third side was too steep even for them to climb, although a creeping vine from the jungle below Mau Ngapcha had made a nest just out of reach of their hungry mouths.
 Erileine paused a moment to watch it wave its sweetly-scented flowers at a rabbit.
 Come closer, come closer, they seemed to beckon.
-Come to me...
-The rabbit scampered away.
+Come to me… The rabbit scampered away.

 The road narrowed beyond the pasture, forcing the townspeople to walk single file.
 It cut back and forth like Slip Street as it climbed.